jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/10-script-examples.md

     user.getAgreedToTermsOfUse()) }
     ```

-    This code prints each user's `agreedToTermsOfUse` attribute value.
+    This script prints each User's `agreedToTermsOfUse` field value.

-2. Replace that with this script:
+2. Replace the script with this:

     ```groovy
     import com.liferay.portal.kernel.service.UserLocalServiceUtil